Deltares/SFINCS/docs/input_forcing.rst

 This can contain infragravity and/or short waves.
 Do note that the forced signal should be the incoming wave component only, not including the reflecting one, since this is computed by SFINCS internally as well.
 The signal should be around 0.

-**Do note that the input timestep should be the same in both the bzs and bzi files!**
+**NOTE - Specified time should be the same in both the bzs and bzi files**

 **bzifile = sfincs.bzi**